State-sponsored Sinhalese colonisation: 2025

-In March 2024, Sri Lankan media reported that the Sri Lanka Army handed over 100 acres of occupied civilian land to their rightful owners in the 24th consecutive release since the end of the war.
-According to the army, the military occupied only 0.5% of land in the North on national security grounds.
 In May 2025, Sri Lankan Prime Minister Harini Amarasuriya stated that the government had no intention to acquire lands owned by residents of the Northern and Eastern provinces and that it was committed to restoring ownership of lands to rightful owners.
 However, Tamil families, civic groups and leaders continue to protest against the army occupation of Tamil lands and appropriation of private Tamil lands by government departments and Buddhist clergy for the purpose of Buddhist archeology and constructing Buddhist viharas.